Fan Yang

 FanYangProfile

 Fan Yang (杨帆) is an Associate Professor in the Department of Media and Communication Studies at the University of Maryland, Baltimore County (UMBC).
 An interdisciplinary scholar, Yang works at the intersection of cultural studies, transnational media studies, globalization, postcolonialism/postsocialism, and contemporary China.
-She is a faculty affiliate in the Asian Studies program, and serves on the Global Studies Coordinating Committee.
+She is a faculty affiliate in the Asian Studies program and the Ph.D. program in Language, Literacy, and Culture, and serves on the Global Studies Coordinating Committee.

-Yang is the author of Faked in China: Nation Branding, Counterfeit Culture, and Globalization (Indiana University Press, 2016).
+Yang is the author of Faked in China: Nation Branding, Counterfeit Culture, and Globalization (2016).
 (Check out her Interview and Podcast on the book.)
 Complicating the prevalent story of China’s economic rise from the perspective of cultural change, the book argues that WTO-era China’s contested encounter with the globalizing intellectual property regime illuminates the nation’s cultural dilemma in the twenty-first century.

-Yang is currently at work on two new projects.
-The first, tentatively titled Disorienting Politics: Rising China and Chimerican Media, explores the economic, political, and cultural implications of China’s “rise” from the critical perspectives of transnational media and cultural studies.
-The second project, Shenzhen: A Media City of the Global South, examines the first Special Economic Zone located in southern China as a media-architectural nexus that straddles globalizations from “above” and “below.”
+Yang’s new book (forthcoming 2024), Disorienting Politics: Chimerican Media and Transpacific Entanglements, explores the economic, political, and cultural implications of China’s “rise” from the critical perspectives of transnational media and cultural studies.
+She is also at work on a new project, Shenzhen: A Media City of the Global South, which examines the first Special Economic Zone located in southern China (now envisioned as part of the Guangdong-Hong Kong-Macau Greater Bay) as a media-infrastructural complex that straddles globalizations from “above” and “below.”